mitchrule/notes/Computer_Systems/DigitalSignatures.md

    key of that entity to the entity.
 The certificate contains the public key and globally unique identifying information about the owner of the public key.
 For example a name or IP address.
    This certificate is then digiatally signed by the CA.

+### End Point Authentication

+End point authentication is the process of one entity proving its identity to another entity over a computer network.
+For example, a user proving its identity to an email server.
+An _authentication protocol_ would run before the two communicating parties run some other protocol, such as a reliable data transfer protocol.

+#### Authentication Protocol ap1.0

+The simplest possible authentication protocol.
+The sender simply sends a message saying who they are.
+There is no way for the receiver to actually know who they are.

+#### Authentication Protocol ap2.0

+The receiver could authenticate the message received by comparing the source IP address in the datagram to the sender's known IP address.
+This is obviously flawed as anyone could edit the source address field of a datagram.

+#### Authentication Protocol ap3.0

+This is the classic approach of using a password to prove your identity.
+This is flawed because someone could intercept a packet and discover the password.

+#### Authentication Protocol ap3.1

+This is the same as 3.0 with the addition of encrypting the password.
+This may seem more secure but it is equally as flawed.
+Somebody could intercept a packet and still pretend to be someone else by repeating the password ciphertext.
+When the ciphertext is decrypted at the receiving end it will appear to be correct.

+#### Authentication Protocol ap4.0

+Authentication protocols encounter the same issue as TCP, determining whether the client was live.

+This is solved using a _nonce_, which is a number that the protocol will only use once in a lifetime.

+1. Alice sends the message "I am Alice" to Bob.
+2. Bob chooses a nonce, $R$, and sends it to Alice.
+3. Alice encrypts the nonce using Alice and Bob's symmetric secret key and sends the encrypted nonce back to Bob.
+4. Bob decrypts the encrypted nonce, if it matches the nonce he sent, he has verified that Alice is live and authenticated.